masenmatthews/Ruby-WordDefiner_IndependentProject/README.md

 3. New page features an input field for term definitions
   * Input example: "Dogs are soft, fluffy, four-legged pets."
-  * Output example: Definition printed on new oage
+  * Output example: Definition printed on new page

 ## Setup/Installation Requirements

 * _Clone GitHub repository to desktop or desired directory_
 * _Navigate to directory in terminal and launch site using the ruby app.rb command_
 * _Open browser and navigate to localhost URL_
-* _Alternatively, view the site using Haroku without installing it locally_
+* _Alternatively, view the site using Heroku without installing it locally_

 ## Known Bugs